isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

     * **For Windows** &ndash; Run the installer binary and follow the on-screen instructions to install the desktop app.

-1. When you open the application, the new Adobe Dynamic Media Classic Sign In page is displayed:
+1. When you open the application, the new Adobe Dynamic Media Classic Sign in page is displayed:

     ![Dynamic Media Classic sign in](/help/assets/dmclassic-login1.png)